 - Signs of Abuse

 - Allegations against Staff

 - 3.3.3 Designated Safeguarding Officers

 - Appendix 1 Windmill Young Actors Safeguarding Report

 - Appendix 2 Media Consent Form Template

 1. Policy Statement

-Windmill Young Actors (WYA) is an open drama club for young people (YP) aged 5-23 in Brighton, Hove, Sussex.
+ThirdSpace Theatre (TST) is an open drama club for young people (YP) aged 5-23 in Brighton, Hove, Sussex.
 We are inclusive and supportive; we provide a friendly, safe environment for YP to express themselves and explore ideas they find challenging or exciting.
-We provide weekly drama sessions during which YP work together to create pro-level theater shows that directly engage with YP their age, making work that is contemporary and socially engaged.
+We provide weekly drama sessions during which YP work together to create pro-level theatre shows that directly engage with YP their age, making work that is contemporary and socially engaged.

-WYA believe that everyone, without exception, has the right to protection from abuse, harassment or any kind of harm regardless of age, disability, gender reassignment, marriage and civil partnerships, pregnancy and maternity, race, religion or belief, gender, sexual orientation, class or socio-economic background, trade union activity or political activity or opinion.
-WYA’ s policy applies to all staff, including senior managers and the board of trustees, staff, freelancers, volunteers, interns, apprentices, students or anyone working on behalf of WYA and is approved by our board of Trustees.
+TST believe that everyone, without exception, has the right to protection from abuse, harassment or any kind of harm regardless of age, disability, gender reassignment, marriage and civil partnerships, pregnancy and maternity, race, religion or belief, gender, sexual orientation, class or socio-economic background, trade union activity or political activity or opinion.
+TST’ s policy applies to all staff, including senior managers and the board of directors, staff, freelancers, volunteers, interns, apprentices, students or anyone working on behalf of TST and is approved by our board of directors.

 - that the welfare of our YP is paramount and that they must be protected from harm at all times.